Jacobs Vehicle Systems: Exhaust Brakes

 Uses back pressure to increase braking power by restricting the flow of exhaust gasses and increasing backpressure inside the engine.
-The increased backpressure in the engine creates resistance against the pistons, slowing the crankshafts rotation and helping to control the vehicle speed.
+The increased backpressure in the engine creates resistance against the pistons, slowing the crankshaft's rotation and helping to control the vehicle speed.

 Bleeder Brakes

 The bleeder brake is a simplified version of traditional engine brakes.
 When the bleeder brake is turned on, a piston extends to its full stroke and stays there, holding the exhaust valve open a small, fixed distance throughout the entire four-stroke engine cycle.
 Since the bleeder brake only holds the exhaust valve open a fixed distance, it can be designed so that it does not put any load on the camshaft and most of the overhead components.

 Compression Release Brakes

 When activated, the Jacobs Engine Brake opens the exhaust valves near the top of the compression stroke, releasing the highly compressed air through the exhaust system.
-Little energy is returned to the piston, and as the cycle repeats, the energy of the trucks forward motion is dissipated, causing the truck to slow down.
+Little energy is returned to the piston, and as the cycle repeats, the energy of the truck's forward motion is dissipated, causing the truck to slow down.